buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/02-The FMG JSON File.md

 print("Merged JSON data saved to a new file successfully.")
 ```

-3. Create a new script file in `{thisCampaignAssets}` folder and name it `{thisCampaignName}-FMG-JSON-modder.py`.
+3. Create a new script file in `{thisCampaignAssets}` folder and name it `{thisCampaignShortCode}-FMG-JSON-modder.py`.
 4. Open the script to edit and change the values around where you see the `# UPDATE THIS INFO:` comments & follow any instructions there:
 	1. Line 6: `{thisCampaignName}` - the name of your Campaign.
 The one entered when creating the campaign.
 	2. Line 7: `{thisCampaignPath}` - the path to your Campaign's data within the vault.
 It should start with `01-Campaigns`.
 	3. Line 8: `{thisCampaignShortCode}` - the shortcode you created when you created the Campaign.
 	4. In case you didn't write that info down, all 3 of the above pieces of info can be found in a note called: `"{thisCampaign} Home"`
-	5. Line 9: `{FMGDropboxLink}` - There is a cool feature on the FMG map you've created, where you can choose to save your map to your Dropbox and then FMG will create a link to this file.
+	5. Line 9: `{FMGDropboxLink}` - *(pickup here if you used the FMG JSON Helper Script from the new campaign's home page)* There is a cool feature on the FMG map you've created, where you can choose to save your map to your Dropbox and then FMG will create a link to this file.
 This allows access directly to your FMG map by anyone show has the link and is code into the templates for this import so you will have location-specific links directly to the places on your FMG map in the notes. [^1]
 	6. Line 23: Put the name of your `FMGJSON` file in place of `path_to_your_existing_FMGjson_file.json`
 	7. Line 30: Edit the value of `path_to_your_output_FMGjson_file.json` with the name you wish to use for output.
 I usually use the exported `FMGJSON` file name and add `-MODDED` or `-forIMPORT` to the end.
 5. Save these changes _without_ messing up the formatting of those lines.